 What is reasonable force?

-Force is either used to control or restrain.
+• Force is either used to control or restrain.
 This can range from guiding a pupil to safety by the arm through to more extreme circumstances such as breaking up a fight or where a pupil needs to be restrained to prevent violence or injury.

-‘Reasonable in the circumstances’ means using no more force than is needed.
+• ‘Reasonable in the circumstances’ means using no more force than is needed.

 When can reasonable force be used?

-Reasonable force can be used to prevent pupils form hurting themselves or others, from damaging property or from causing disorder,
+• Reasonable force can be used to prevent pupils form hurting themselves or others, from damaging property or from causing disorder,

-In a school, force is used for two main purposes – to control pupils or to restrain them.
+• In a school, force is used for two main purposes – to control pupils or to restrain them.

-The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.
+• The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.

 Schools CANNOT use force as a punishment – it is unlawful to use force as a punishment.

-The role of governors
+The role of governors.

-Fixed-term and permanent exclusions
+Suspension and permanent exclusions:

 The governing body has a pupil discipline committee.
 This committee considers any exclusion appeals on behalf of the governors.
 When an appeals panel meets to consider an exclusion, they consider the circumstances in which the pupil was excluded, consider any representation by parents and the LA, and consider whether the pupil should be reinstated.

-Screening, confiscation and searching pupils
+Screening, confiscation and searching pupils.

-It is not usual for staff to need to search or screen pupils.
-The Executive Headteacher and teaching staff have the right to search any pupils' belongings if they have reasonable grounds to believe they are hiding any items which should be confiscated since they are harmful or inappropriate.
-School works in line with DfE guidance published in 2012 ‘Screening, Searching and Confiscation.’
+Staff at Criftins CE Primary School have the right to search any pupils' belongings if they have reasonable grounds to believe they are hiding any items which should be confiscated since they are harmful or inappropriate.
+(DfE guidance published in 2012 ‘Screening, Searching and Confiscation.’)

-Power to discipline beyond the school gate
+Power to discipline beyond the school gate:

-Pupils travelling to and from school wearing school uniform and in anyway identifiable as a pupil of the school.
+• Pupils taking part in school visits; Pupils taking part in school organised after-school activities away from the school site; Pupils taking part in residential visits; Pupils travelling to and from school wearing school uniform and in anyway identifiable as a pupil of the school.

 This policy is reviewed annually by the Governing Body and school staff taking into account training and research around behaviour.

-Review Date : September, 2023.
+Review Date : September, 2024.